Te Kahu Tōī, Intensive Wraparound Service with Residential Special School enrolment

 - If the young person is already receiving IWS support, the IWS facilitator, psychologist, whānau team in the home region will discuss the range of options available including RSS enrolment.

-- Based on the parents decision, and a knowledge that a RSS enrolment will support the goals set in the IWS plan, the IWS psychologist will progress a section 9 agreement under the Education Act 1989 to attend a residential special school.
+- Based on the parents decision, and a knowledge that a RSS enrolment will support the goals set in the IWS plan, the IWS psychologist will progress a Specialist Education Agreement under the Education and Training Act 2020 to attend a residential specialist school.

-- Once the Section 9 agreement is signed off, the young person can enrol at the RSS and transition planning will begin.
+- Once the Specialist Education Agreement is signed off, the young person can enrol at the RSS and transition planning will begin.

 It is important that young people are fully informed, consulted, and supported to understand any decisions that impact on them.
 When decisions about a move to a residential school are being considered, listening to the voice of the young person is even more important.
 This is the responsibility of the whānau and the IWS team.